-Many new CPAP users have a tough time getting used to their machines and might have difficulty wearing a mask every night.
-It can be overwhelming at first; you have to acclimate to a new noise at night, you have to sleep while connected to a long piece of tubing, and you have to adjust to sleeping with something on your face.
+Many new sleep apnea patients have a tough time getting used to their CPAP machines and might have difficulty wearing their CPAP mask every night.
+It can be overwhelming at first.
+From becoming acclimated to the new noise your CPAP makes at night to sleeping while connected to a long piece of tubing, and adjusting to sleeping with something on your face.

 There are three main types of sleep apnea mask: the full-face mask, the nasal mask, and the nasal pillow mask.
-With each type of mask, there are hundreds of different sizes and styles so that you can find the most comfortable fit for your needs.
+Each type of mask is available in hundreds of different sizes and styles so that you can find the most comfortable fit for your needs.

-- The full-face mask covers the nose and mouth — this type may be ideal if you are a mouth-breather, or if you have difficulty breathing through your nose.
-One example of a popular full-face mask is the Fisher & Paykel Simplus Full Face Mask
+- The full-face CPAP mask covers the nose and mouth — this type may be ideal if you are a mouth-breather, or if you have difficulty breathing through your nose.
+One example of a popular full-face mask is the Fisher & Paykel Simplus Full Face Mask.

-- The nasal mask covers just the nose and might be a good option if you have a high-pressure setting or if you tend to move around in your sleep.
+- The CPAP nasal mask covers just the nose and might be a good option if you have a high-pressure setting or if you tend to move around in your sleep.
 An example of a popular nasal mask is the Respironics Wisp Nasal Mask.
 It’s a great CPAP mask for side sleepers.

-- The nasal pillow mask inserts a small prong inside the nose and is a good option if you feel claustrophobic in other masks, or if you have facial hair.
+- The nasal pillow CPAP mask inserts a small prong inside the nose and is a good option if you feel claustrophobic in other types of CPAP masks, or if you have facial hair.
 A popular version of this type of sleep apnea mask is the ResMed AirFit™ P10 Nasal Pillows System